IAM Contracts provide the highest pay, the best job security and the best work rules in the airline industry. Without

 US Labor Law states that both the Crewmembers and the Company must follow what are known as "Good Faith" standards.

 The laws that regulate collective bargaining require both sides to respect the negotiating process.
 For example, both Crewmembers and Managers must agree to meeting times and locations that are reasonable for both parties.
 Neither party may attempt to intimidate or threaten the other side.
 Unreasonable demands and stonewalling is forbidden, and are violations of the Fair Labor Act.

 If one side is determined to be bargaining in bad faith, then Federal Authorities may step in.

 how are contracts negotiated?

 The process of negotiating a contract usually begins with Crewmembers and Company Managers each forming "Negotiating Committees."

 These negotiators will reflect the values and priorities of the respective sides in the negotiation.
 On the Crewmember side, negotiators will survey their coworkers for guidance on how to create a contract that accurately promotes the interests of Ground Ops Crewmembers.

-Additionally, a group of legal experts, industry adivsors, labor specialists and experienced, highly trained IAM Negotiators will also participate.
+Additionally, a group of legal experts, industry advisors, labor specialists and experienced, highly trained IAM Negotiators will also participate.

 Once the two sides come up with a contract that they think Crewmembers will accept, the result is called a "Tentative Agreement" and is sent out to the entire GO Crewmember workgroup.
 Once Crewmembers have had a chance to read over all the details, they will vote to either approve the Tentative Agreement or to send it back.